btemplep/authzee/README.md

 Authzee expects the calling entity to be described by its identities.
 An entity could be a person, a service user, a role etc.
 An identity could be anything used to describe who or what an entity is.
 The calling entity can have many identities.
 Common identity types could be AD user, AD groups, AWS User, AWS Role.
-A single identity could have all of these and multiples of them.
+A single entity could have all of these and multiples of each.

 In Authzee actions can be limited based on identities.